 DIG Appraisals — Form 8283

-Helen Hall is an AAA Certified Member and USPAP-compliant appraiser with specific expertise in entertainment memorabilia, musical instruments, fine art and cultural artefacts.
-Every DIG appraisal prepared for Form 8283 purposes meets the qualified appraisal definition under Treasury Regulation §1.170A-17, is signed by Helen Hall in Section B, and is prepared on a flat-fee basis — never a percentage of value.
+Helen Hall is an Certified Member of the AAA and USPAP-compliant appraiser with specific expertise in entertainment memorabilia, vintage guitars, fine art and cultural artifacts.
+Every DIG appraisal prepared for Form 8283 purposes meets the qualified appraisal definition under Treasury Regulation 1.170A-17, is signed by Helen Hall in Section B, and is prepared on a flat-fee basis — never a percentage of value.